The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.3

-The LC is a new model for Lexus, and it’s not based on any other car in the range, so there’s no reliability data available yet.
+The LC is a new model for Lexus, so there’s no reliability data available yet.
 Lexus as a brand has an excellent reputation for reliability, though, sitting near the top of Warranty Direct’s Reliability Index, which ranks manufacturers.
 We’ve no reason to think the LC will change that reputation.
 Should anything go wrong, Lexus offers a three-year, 60,000-mile warranty on all new cars, and a five-year, 60,000-mile warranty on hybrid components and batteries.

 The LC isn’t likely to get a crash test from safety organisation Euro NCAP, as it’ll be produced in such small numbers.
 However, Lexus has scored a maximum five-star rating on all its recent cars, so it’s fair to say the company knows how to build a safe car.
 Impressively, all models get a generous roster of safety equipment, including Adaptive Cruise Control, Lane Keep Assist and Lane Departure Warning systems and Automatic Emergency Braking.
 Eight airbags are standard, as are two Isofix child seat mounting points in the rear seats.
 For an extra charge, you can opt for a head-up display system, which projects driving information onto the windscreen, reducing the need to glance away from the road.

 Lexus wants the LC to have a luxury image, so standard kit is plentiful.
 All models get a full sat-nav-equipped infotainment system, a 12-speaker Pioneer sound system and leather upholstery.
 Sport models get upgraded front seats and Alcantara (faux-suede) upholstery, while the Sport+ models get carbon fibre sill protectors There are only three things on the options list: a head-up display; a Mark Levinson stereo, and metallic paint.

 There are better luxury GT cars than the Lexus LC, but there aren’t many that offer such distinctive styling and strong running costs.
 There aren’t any hybrid rivals, either, and for some, that technology will be very attractive.
 From a driving excitement point of view, though, the V8-powered LC 500 is the one to go for.